9 Parents Whose Kids Have Been in Foster Care Speak Up for Change in the System

 “It seems they have used my disabilities against me.”

-Teri Luck, Suffolk County, New York
+Teri Luck, St. Lawrence County, New York

 5-year-old son currently in foster care